 The Vuelta is the best grand tour of the year.
 Why?
-It's always exciting, due to the creative course, the unpredictable riders, and
+It's always exciting, due to the creative course, the unpredictable riders, and weakened teams.

 Every July, we hardcore cycling fans field dozens of bad Tour de France questions from our coworkers, family members, and other non-bike people who stumble across a stage while channel surfing.